antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 |Portable      |      4,501|

-As you can see, it's quite clear that the vast majority of class libraries on NuGet are still targeting .NET Framework.
+As you can see, it's quite clear that the vast majority of class libraries on NuGet are targeting .NET Framework.
 However, we know that a large number of these libraries are only using APIs we'll expose in .NET Standard 2.0.

 In .NET Standard 2.0, we'll make it possible for libraries that target .NET